grocerycrud/documentation/3.x/advanced-examples/javascript-events.md

 In this example, the function sets the value for the `department_name` field to 'Marketing' when the button with the ID `setFieldValue` is clicked.

+## Use Redux Actions

+There are cases that you would like to trigger some Redux actions directly from your JavaScript code.
+In that case from version 3.1.15, or later you can use the `groceryCrudEmitReduxAction` function.

+Below you can see some examples of how to use the `groceryCrudEmitReduxAction` function.
+Please keep in mind that for not all the actions are available to use.
+Currently, we have only the necessary actions, followed by the below examples.

+### Trigger Depended Fields

+With the usage of <a href="/docs/set-dependent-relation" target="_blank">setDependentRelation</a> you can set a field to be depended on another field.
+If you would like to trigger the dependent field from your JavaScript code though, you will notice that the dependency is not triggered automatically.
+More specifically when we use `groceryCrudSetFieldValue` the dependency is not triggered.
+In that case you can use the `groceryCrudEmitReduxAction` function as follows:

+<pre><code class="language-js">groceryCrudSetFieldValue('country', 'GR');
+groceryCrudEmitReduxAction('depended-fields/update-dependency', {
+  fieldName: 'country',
+  fieldValue: 'GR'
+});</code></pre>

+### Trigger Insert Form

+If you would like to trigger the add form from your JavaScript code, you can use the `groceryCrudEmitReduxAction` function as follows:

+<pre><code class="language-js">groceryCrudEmitReduxAction('form/add');</code></pre>

+### Trigger Edit Form

+For the edit form triggering, you can use the `groceryCrudEmitReduxAction` function as follows:

+<pre><code class="language-js">groceryCrudEmitReduxAction('form/edit', {
+    primaryKeyValue: '42'
+});
+</code></pre>

+### Trigger Clone Form

+With a similar way as the edit form, you can trigger the clone form as well.

+<pre><code class="language-js">groceryCrudEmitReduxAction('form/clone', {
+    primaryKeyValue: '42'
+});</code></pre>